turingschool/career-development-curriculum-site/module_two/m2_resume_rubric.md

 **Exceptional**
 * Resume is clean, easy to read, includes all necessary information, and may include more information (projects, skills, experience) than is required for an initial draft
-* Skills include anything that has been covered through Mod 2 AND may include some of the skills taught in Mod 3:
+* Skills include anything that has been covered through Mod 2 AND may include some of the skills taught in Mod 3 or a list called “currently learning” to include skills not solidified yet:
-    * BE: Ruby, Rails, SQL
+    * BE: Ruby, Rails, SQL, ActiveRecord
     * FE: JavaScript, CSS, HTML, React, React Router, Accessibility practices
     * Both: TDD (Mocha/Chai), Git, GitHub, Agile practices, APIs, Project management tools
 * Projects section is built out and includes 2-3 projects; descriptions provide explicit detail to understand the projects